 - 2014 Solano Children's Report Card, Children's Network of Solano County

-- A Portrait of California 2014-2015: California Human Development Report, 12/2014, Measure of America, Lewis, K., & Burd-Sharps, S.
+- A Portrait of California 2014-2015: California Human Development Report, 2014, Measure of America, Lewis, K., & Burd-Sharps, S.

-- A Portrait of Sonoma County: Sonoma County Human Development Report 2014, 5/2014, County of Sonoma Department of Health Services, Burd-Sharps, S., & Lewis, K.
+- A Portrait of Sonoma County: Sonoma County Human Development Report 2014, Measure of America, Burd-Sharps, S., & Lewis, K.

-- Orange County Community Indicators Report, 2014, Orange County Community Indicators Project
+- Orange County Community Indicators Report, 2017, Orange County Community Indicators Project

-- San Diego County Report Card on Children and Families, 2014, The Children's Initiative
+- San Diego County Report Card on Children and Families, 2015, The Children's Initiative & Live Well San Diego

-- Santa Clara County Children's Agenda: 2014 Data Book, Planned Parenthood & Kids in Common
+- Santa Clara County Children's Agenda: 2018 Data Book, Planned Parenthood & Kids in Common

-- Santa Clara County Public Health Department: Data and Statistics
+- Santa Clara County Public Health Department: Health Data and Statistics

 - More Data Sources For Family Income and Poverty